chrisdepallan/ASR_chatbot/README.md

+# User-Centric Speech Tool
-# ASR Chatbot with OpenAI Integration
+## ASR Chatbot with OpenAI Integration

 A web-based chatbot application that combines speech recognition, text-to-speech, and natural language processing capabilities using OpenAI's APIs.